jmgracecmu/gc-bench/README.md

 # gc-bench
 Benchmarks for evaluating MPL performance.

-## Setup

-You need these in your path:
-  * `mlton`, the MLton compiler
-  * `mpl`, the MaPLe compiler
-  * `mpl-cc`, the MaPLe compiler with concurrent collection

 ## Run

+Run all experiments for cores ranging from 1 to 70 with 10 core increments.
-Run all experiments.
-By default, does each benchmark one.
+By default, each benchmark is run once (with warmup).
 You can pass `--repeat N` to do `N` repetitions of each benchmark.
 ```
 $ ./run